-If you’re currently claiming Universal Credit, a Budgeting Advance is an alternative payment to the Budgeting Loan.
-You may be able to apply for a Budgeting Advance to get financial help for the following reasons:
+You may be able to apply for a Budgeting Advance loan to get financial help for the following reasons:

-- Emergency household costs such as replacing a broken boiler
+- to pay for emergency household costs such as replacing a broken boiler

 - To help you get a job or stay in work